CS-433/ml-project-2-betterthanpoli/README.md

 - **Chatbot Interaction**:

-  The application will exetuce on localhost on the port 5002, hence you can access it just browsing the '127.0.0.1:5002' in your browser.
+  The application will execute on localhost on the port 5002, hence you can access it just browsing the '127.0.0.1:5002' in your browser.
 Enter your question, and the chatbot will respond with generated answer based on your input.

 ## Requirements